change in the total cost index without road tolls and ferry costs from 2nd quarter 2020 to 3rd quarter 2020

-The cost index for road goods transport describes monthly price developments in the operating costs for ten types of lorries divided into eight groups of services.
+The cost index for road goods transport describes quarterly price developments in the operating costs for seven types of lorries divided into five groups of services.

 Laspeyres price index is a price index in which the weight basis is kept constant.
 A chained Laspeyres price index is an index comprised of several Laspeyres price indices with different weights.

-Price .
-Actual sales prices of goods and services sought by the road transport industry and lorry owners.
-Prices are registered in the middle of the census month.
+Prices are actual sales prices of goods and services sought by the road transport industry and lorry owners.

-Cost components .
-The main expenses for lorry owners, which have been defined as:
+Cost components are the main expenses for lorry owners, which have been defined as: